tomgoter/jetson_lip_reading/online-inference/README.md

 ### Running the Container

-All necessary code for face detection lives in `audio_synthesizer/`, including the Dockerfile used to construct this container.
+All necessary code for speech/audio synthesis lives in `audio_synthesizer/`, including the Dockerfile used to construct this container.

 The following docker commands can be used to create and run everything from the `audio_synthesizer/` folder:
 ```
 > docker build -t as_jlr -f Dockerfile.audiosynthesizer .                       # to build the image
-> docker run -ti --name as1 -e QOS=2 --privileged as_jlr                        # to start the container
+> docker run -ti --name as1 -e HOST="10.0.0.47" -e CHECKPOINT="<path-to-checkpoint>" -e PRESET="<path-to-preset>" --privileged as_jlr bash     # to start the container
-> docker run -ti --name as1 -e QOS=2 -v ~/repos/jetson_lip_reading/online-inference/audio_synthesizer/:/audio_synthesizer/ --privileged as_jlr bash

 > docker container stop as1 && docker container rm as1                          # to stop & remove container
 ```

+Be sure that the you've included the presets you're interested in using in the folder `audio_synthesizer/synthesizer/presets/` and the weights you're interested in using in `audio_synthesizer/weights/` prior to building the container to ensure they will be available at container runtime.

 Running the docker container _____